Sangeet01/ganga3D/README.md

 - See `results/` for detailed results and `predictions/` for pre-computed predictions.

 ## Citation
-A paper describing Ganga3D will be uploaded to arXiv in March 2025.
+A paper describing Ganga3D will be uploaded to arXiv.
 Once available, please cite:
 Sharma, S. (2025).
 Ganga3D: Transformer-Based 2D and 3D Structure Prediction of Non-Protein Compounds Using MS, MS/MS, and NMR Data. *arXiv preprint*.

 ## References